michaelbest2001/YADA_YADA_YADA/README.md

 2. Ensure you have at least 40 GB RAM of CPU/GPU (use high-ram option if needed)
 3. run the notebook and press the link that apears in the out put
 4. select a model and press load model (it might take few minutes)
-5. Enter question or ask for scene discription and press the respective button
+5. Enter question or and press the respective button